knpuniversity/ansible/knpu/ansistrano/ansistrano-role-install.md

 But!
 There's one *really* important thing I want you to understand: this new playbook will not use *any* of the files inside of the `ansible/` directory.
 So, don't worry or think about them: pretend that the `ansible/` directory is *completely* empty, except for `deploy.yml`.
-If you need any other files, we'll talk about them!
+If you *do* need any other files, we will talk about them!

 To help us deploy with Ansible, we're going to - of course - use Ansistrano!
 Open up ansistrano.com in your browser.
 It has some cool deployment stats... but the